chongjunkim/hover-flashcards/README.md

   <dt>The elevator pitch</dt>
   <dd>I have always wanted to design my own flashcard app when learning vocabulary, making it as easy as to just hovering on the card to flip to the back.
 Also, I'm thinking of adding difficulty levels where the card would flip once and flip back to its front side in seconds.
 I'll adjust the amount of seconds we get to see the back side (answer).
 I could even hide parts of the answer so it'll seem like a quiz!</dd>

-  <dt>The elevator pitch</dt>
-  <dd>I have always wanted to design my own flashcard app when learning vocabulary, making it as easy as to just hovering on the card to flip to the back.
-Also, I'm thinking of adding difficulty levels where the card would flip once and flip back to its front side in seconds.
-I'll adjust the amount of seconds we get to see the back side (answer).
-I could even hide parts of the answer so it'll seem like a quiz!</dd>

   <dt>Wireframe</dt>
   <dd>https://wireframe.cc/Iz434D</dd>